COMM 339 -- Persuasion

 A. Persuasion should reinforce or at least be consistent with free and democratic processes.
 Among those are:

-• clear, honest information and proposals are required participation in democratic decision-making
+• clear, honest information and proposals are required for participation in democratic decision-making

-• the opportunity for dissent, discussion, democratic decision-making, etc. by receivers is essential.
+• the opportunity for dissent, discussion, democratic decision-making, etc. by all receivers is essential.

-• right to respond by opponents (not the "rhetoric of quiescence") is expected
+• a right to respond by opponents is expected in a democracy

 • persuaders should favor the public interest over their own self interest

-B. Persuaders should demonstrate good character and a sense of the integrity of ideas (complexity, consistency, consequence of ideas) thorough research.
+B. Persuaders should demonstrate good character and a sense of the integrity of ideas (their full complexity, consistency, fair consideration of the consequence of ideas) including thorough research.

 C. Persuaders should consider the multiplicity of perspectives of entire audience, esp. cultural, moral, political and economic variation -- and care about that.